We do fundamental research in psychology and neuroscience to understand how the mind represents knowledge.

 Conceptual knowledge

-How do we think about the past or plan the future?
-How can we represent other's people minds, desires and beliefs?
-How do we retrieve, maintain and manipulate information in our mind's eye?
+How do we think about the past or plan for the future?
+How can we represent other people's minds, desires, and beliefs?
+How do we retrieve, maintain, and manipulate information in our mind's eye?

 We are exploring the possibility that the mental machinery evolved to represent and navigate space has been recycled to represent and navigate conceptual information and memories.